cedricbonhomme/cedricbonhomme.org/content/photography.md

 license.
 Feel free to use them.

 I rarely indulge in post-processing my photos; I prefer them Straight Out of the Camera (SOOC).
-For me, the moment captured in a click is final, unaltered by editing.
-Once I press the shutter, the essence is preserved.

 You're welcome to browse through the various [cameras](/cameras) in my collection.